cyclus/cyclus.github.com/source/user/find_agents.rst

 value (including defaults).
 The values of the aliases are referenced later in the input file when defining facility prototypes, institutions, and regions.

 Archetype specifications also have a single-string form where the three parts are separated by colons.
-This form is used in places such as on the command line (note the starting colon indicating an empty path):
+This form is used in places such as in the database and on the command line.
+For example (note the starting colon indicating an empty path):

 .. code-block:: bash